webern/mx/README.md

 ```
 using namespace mx::core;
-using namespace mx::xml;
+using namespace ezxml;
 using namespace mx::utility;
 ```

 The `mx::core` namespace contains the MusicXML representation objects such as elements and attributes.
 In the musicxml.xsd there are many cases of 'xs:choice' or 'xs:group' being used.
 These constructs are typically represented in the mx::core class structure the same way that they are found in the musicxml.xsd specification.
 The interfaces in this namespace are relatively stable, however they are tightly bound to MusicXML's specification and thus they will change when it comes time to support a future version of MusicXML.

-The `mx::xml` namespace contains generic XML DOM functionality.
+The `::ezxml::` namespace contains generic XML DOM functionality.
 Under the hood [pugixml](http://pugixml.org/) is being used.
 See the XML DOM section for more information.

 The `mx::utility` namespace contains the beginnings of an api for simplifying the interactions with MusicXML.
 This namespace and its interfaces will change completely and should be avoided for now.